Reducing Child Mortality in Liberia

 The campaign, which Liberia joined in June 2012, is a global movement initiated by the governments of Ethiopia, India and the United States, in partnership with UNICEF.

 ChildFund works with community leaders and local partners across Liberia to empower families and protect children.
-Our initiatives have resulted in improved sanitation in deprived areas, more secure food sources, heightened nutritional awareness among families through our early childhood development centers and many other successes.
+Our initiatives have resulted in improved sanitation in deprived areas, more secure food sources, heightened nutritional awareness among families through our early childhood development centers and many other successes that have helped lower child mortality.